 A couple of years later in 1980, The Blues Brothers was a hit movie and the soundtrack for it became hugely popular, especially in Eugene.
 The film reinvigorated the careers of soul and blues legends such as James Brown, Cab Calloway, Ray Charles, and Aretha Franklin, to name just a few.

-That was the year of the blues and it was also the year that Eagle Park Slim came to town.
-His motto was “ain’t no time to hate” and his mission was “peace through music.”
-He’s one of the many hard-working blues musicians in the country that never achieved fame and it’s a shame.
+1980 was the year of the blues and it was also the year that Eagle Park Slim came to town.
+Slim’s motto was “ain’t no time to hate” and his mission was “peace through music.”
+He’s one of the many hard-working blues musicians in the country that never achieved fame and in my opinion it’s a damn shame.

 Autry McNeace was born on January 11th, 1942, in Eagle Park, Illinois.
 He grew up with the blues and started playing at his mother’s club, The Village Tavern, in 1954.
 I don’t know when he took on the name Slim to go with the name of his city of birth but he was still in Eagle Park in the 1960s, working a regular gig on Sundays at Leo’s Tavern, playing guitar with Little Walter J. & His Hard Working Phantoms.